dahliamalkhi/dahliamalkhi.github.io/_posts/2025-01-12-hs-from-vpcbc.md

 # From VPCBC to HotStuff and HotStuff-2

-In this post, we give a simple and modular construction of both [HotStuff](https://api.semanticscholar.org/CorpusID:197644531) and [HotStuff-2](https://api.semanticscholar.org/CorpusID:259144145)[^1] from three common ingredients:
+In this post, we give a simple and modular construction of both [HotStuff](https://api.semanticscholar.org/CorpusID:197644531) and [HotStuff-2](https://api.semanticscholar.org/CorpusID:259144145) from three common ingredients:[^1]

 **Verifiable-Provable-Consistent-Broadcast [VPCBC](https://malkhi.com/posts/2025/01/vpcbc/) sub-protocol.**